 How to Create Test Cases in Jira

 TestLodge is a specifically designed test management tool, while Jira for all its strengths, is not.
 Therefore, to achieve the best results with your testing, we recommend writing your test cases in TestLodge then using Jira from Atlassian as your issue tracker.
+Learn how to write test cases in Jira.

 Developed by TestLodge, the integration between both tools provides the following functionality: